meajagun/redactr-app/README.md

 ## Development

-To set up the Redactr app for development, clone this repository and open the `index.html`
+To set up the Redactr app for development, clone this repository and open the `index.html` file in your web browser.
+You can modify the app and see your changes in real-time.
+The app is built using HTML, CSS, and JavaScript.

+## Author

+Ebinbin Ajagun

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify it at your own risk.